Blue duck: Captivity

 Captive North Island whio are held and bred on both main islands of New Zealand, but the progeny are returned to their respective island.
 South Island whio are held and bred in captivity on the South Island only.
 All captives are kept by approved and permitted zoological and wildlife facilities as part of the national recovery plan.
-As part of this current ten-year plan (2009–2019) is the WHIONE program which works with specially trained nose dogs to locate nests.
+As part of this current ten-year plan (2009–2019) is the WHIONE programme which works with specially trained nose dogs to locate nests.
 The eggs are removed, and the ducklings hatched and raised in captivity.
 Later they are conditioned for coordinated release.

 Blue ducks were presented to the International Waterfowl Association in the UK in the 1970s along with New Zealand shovelers, New Zealand scaup, and brown teal by The Wildlife Service of New Zealand.
 The species was maintained in the UK until at least 2012 before dying out; efforts to create the only captive breeding population outside of New Zealand with these ducks ultimately failed when the last two male ducks formed a same-sex relationship with each other instead of with the female that was assigned to them.
 They have not been known to be exported and maintained anywhere else internationally.